top of page

 FOR FULL ARTICLE, CLICK HERE.

-Virginia's AG launching investigation into Thomas Jefferson High School controversy
+Virginia AG investigates Thomas Jefferson High School controversy

 FOR FULL ARTICLE, CLICK HERE.

-President of the United States Addresses Students At Thomas Jefferson High School
+U.S. President Addresses Students At Thomas Jefferson High School

 FOR FULL ARTICLE, CLICK HERE.